DajaDaja/guacamole/hummus.md

-# A recipe for hummus
+# A recipe for hummus with changes from B

 Also a very nice recipe!